ssvlabs/ssv-network/docs/roles.md

 Only the owner of a cluster can execute these functions:

 - `SSVNetwork.registerValidator` - Registers a new validator on the SSV Network
+- `SSVNetwork.bulkRegisterValidator` - Registers a set of validators in the same cluster on the SSV Network
 - `SSVNetwork.removeValidator` - Removes an existing validator from the SSV Network
+- `SSVNetwork.bulkRemoveValidator` - Bulk removes a set of existing validators in the same cluster from the SSV Network
 - `SSVNetwork.reactivate` - Reactivates a cluster
 - `SSVNetwork.withdraw` - Withdraws tokens from a cluster
+- `SSVNetwork.exitValidator` - Starts the exit protocol for an exisiting validator
+- `SSVNetwork.bulkExitValidator` - Starts the exit protocol for a set of existing validators